-For me genealogy conferences are a lot like gathering information about your family tree.
+For me, genealogy conferences are a lot like gathering information about your family tree.

 And the same can be said about what you can learn from the sessions that you can attend.
 You don’t want to fill your brain with everything otherwise you will get exhausted.

-With that said you maybe of the younger generation and so can take the long day and take it all in.
+With that said you may be of the younger generation and so can take the long day and take it all in.

-But for the older generation I suggest that you take it easy.
+But for the older generation, I suggest that you take it easy.

-You will learn an awful a lot even if you just attend a couple of sessions.
+You will learn an awful lot even if you just attend a couple of sessions.
 That is plenty enough to help you further your family tree.

 So, take a break whenever you need or feel like it.
 Have a little snack and some water to recharge your batteries.

-Also have a walk around and maybe go outside as well.
+Also, walk around and maybe go outside as well.
 Get some fresh air in your lungs.
 It will do you good.